MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-jboss-eap-on-azure-app-service.md

 ### Determine whether your application relies on scheduled jobs

-Scheduled jobs, such as Quartz Scheduler tasks or cron jobs, can't be used with App Service.
-App Service will not prevent you from deploying an application containing scheduled tasks internally.
+Scheduled jobs, such as Quartz Scheduler tasks or Unix cron jobs, should NOT be used with Azure App Service.
+Azure App Service will not prevent you from deploying an application containing scheduled tasks internally.
 However, if your application is scaled out, the same scheduled job may run more than once per scheduled period.
 This situation can lead to unintended consequences.

-To execute scheduled jobs on Azure, consider using [Azure Functions with a Timer Trigger](/azure/azure-functions/functions-bindings-timer).
+To execute scheduled jobs on Azure, consider using Azure Functions with a Timer Trigger.
+For more information, see [Timer trigger for Azure Functions](/azure/azure-functions/functions-bindings-timer).
 You don't need to migrate the job code itself into a function.
-Instead, the function can invoke a URL in your application to trigger the job.
+The function can simply invoke a URL in your application to trigger the job.

 > [!NOTE]
 > To prevent malicious use, you'll likely need to ensure that the job invocation endpoint requires credentials.
 In this case, the trigger function will need to provide the credentials.